RoboJackets/software-training-old/assignments/week_3/project_3_5/README.md

 ![Dungeon](images/grid_solved.png)

-It our goal find the safest path that leads to the exit by using A*.
+It is our goal to find the safest path that leads to the exit by using A*.

 ## Code Setup
 You have been given a decent amount bit of starter code to help you get going on this project.